 To illustrate how a trust can be used to help gauge financial maturity, Cooper cites the example of clients who have created a financial skills trust, which allows them to set objective and measurable benchmarks for distribution based on an individual’s financial literacy and behavior.
 According to Eileen Gallo, Ph.D, of Gallo Consulting LLC, benchmarks could include living within a certain means, spending less than one’s income or maintaining a strong credit score.3

-“Young adults don’t need to manage their portfolios by themselves,” says Eric Gray, a private wealth advisor in Merrill Lynch’s Private Banking and Investment Group.
+“Young adults don’t need to manage their portfolios by themselves,” says Eric Gray, a private wealth advisor at Merrill Private Wealth Management.
 “Older adults use advisors, and so should they.
 But they should have enough of a basic understanding of the financial markets, and the associated risks, to be effective clients.”
-That’s where Merrill Lynch’s “Next Gen Financial Boot Camp” series can play a role.
+That’s where Merrill’s “Next Gen Financial Boot Camp” series can play a role.
 These three-day workshops expose family members in their twenties and thirties to broad concepts related to financial theory, asset allocation and generating a sustainable cash flow.
 They also include sessions designed to help prepare young adults for the emotional impact of inheriting wealth.
 Wealth strategists lead discussions on the dynamics of wealthy families, including such sensitive but vital topics as prenuptial agreements, stewardship and whether it is ever a good idea to lend money to a friend.

 As the next generation enters adulthood, Gray encourages them to take advantage of workshops offered by the firm specifically designed to educate young adults about critical wealth management issues (see “Help Your Kids Get in Financial Shape,” above).
 In addition, there’s very real value in connecting with them about philanthropy.
 Getting kids involved in charitable giving not only reinforces the importance of helping others in need but also helps them understand the value of money—and thus become better stewards of their own finances.
 Gray worked with one family to develop its own grant-making system as a way to teach the young-adult children about philanthropy.
 Each child was challenged to find a cause that was important and to write a grant proposal to the parents for funding that charity.